Mount Wilson, New South Wales: Activities

 Apart from visiting the gardens for which the area is famous, it is also possible to do a number of walks in places like Waterfall Reserve, the rainforest pocket in Davies Lane, the Cathedral of Ferns, Pheasants Cave, Chinamans Hat and, for more experienced walkers, the track to the Wollangambe River.
+The Mount Wilson area is a popular spot for canyoning, with many technical and non-technical sandstone canyons in the area.
 There are also lookouts, e.g. Wynnes Rocks Lookout and Du Faurs Rocks Lookout.
 There are no authorised camping areas, but it is possible to camp in the Waterfall Reserve picnic area.
 The area offers plenty of scope for photography.
 The village offers easy and delightful cycling on the quiet roads, outside of busy autumn and spring weekends.
 The 10 km ride to Mt Irvine offers experienced cyclists a very beautiful ride on bitumen road through rainforest and magnificent Blue Mountains Ash forests.